licky-licky/toji-no-miko-translations/docs/md/docs/A_Giant_Yeti_Encounter_in_a_Snowy_Mountain_Forest!.md

 **Tsugumi:** It must have been a fair distance away, so I doubt she was able to tell its sex.
 The weather has improved, so why don't we go looking for this yeti?
 **Kofuki:** Count me out.
 I'm not walking around through all this snow looking for something that's not even an aradama-chan.
 **Tsugumi:** Shichinosato-san, we have to capture this yeti.
 If it turns out to be some new kind of aradama that doesn't register on our spectrum finders...
 That could be a very useful sample.
-**Kofuki:** A new kind of aradama-chan\!?
+**Kofuki:** A new kind of aradama-chan\!\?
 You shouldn't said that sooner\!
 We've got plenty of time before the train back comes, right?
 Let's go hunting\!
 **Kiyoka:** Suddenly Kofuki-san's more excited than anyone...
 **Mirja:** It's true that's a possibility.
 The blizzard has ended and it's become warmer, so why don't we search the area?
 **Mihono:** I'm all for it\!